Carla-de-Beer/spring-boot-projects/aop-demo/README.md

   application types or objects to create an advised object.
 The weaver scans the components in the `ApplicationContext` and dynamically generates code behind the scenes.

 ## Pointcut deep-dive

-A pointcut is an expression language of spring AOP which is used to match the target methods to apply the advice (i.e. a predicate).
-It has two parts, one is the method signature comprising of method name and parameters.
-Other one is the pointcut expression which determines exactly which method we are applying the advice to.
+A pointcut is an expression language of Spring AOP that is used to match the target methods to apply the advice (i.e. a predicate).
+It has two parts, one is the method signature consisting of the method name and parameters.
+The other one is the pointcut expression which determines exactly which method we are applying the advice to.
 Spring’s pointcut model enables pointcut reuse independent of advice types.
-You can target a different advice with the same pointcut.
+This also allows us to target a different advice with the same pointcut.

 ### Pointcut Designators

-A pointcut expression starts with a pointcut designator (PCD), which is a keyword telling Spring AOP what to match.
+A pointcut expression starts with a pointcut designator (PCD), a keyword telling Spring AOP what to match.
 There are several pointcut designators, such as the execution of a method, a type, method arguments, or annotations.

 <ol>